mikekoscinski/cycling-game/README.md

 ## Description

 This game was written in JavaScript.
-It makes modest use of HTML and CSS as well.
+It also makes modest use of HTML and CSS.

 The game engine relies on one custom JavaScript function: draw.
 This function:
 - Causes the background image to scroll infinitely